darkreactions/platipus/README.md

    * [Future Work](#to-be-continued)

 ## Introduction
-This is the machine learning model repository of [Dark Reactions Project](https://darkreactions.haverford.edu/) to learn about the experimental data collected from the chemists and provide insights on the direction of future experiments.
+This is the machine learning model repository related to the [Dark Reactions Project](https://darkreactions.haverford.edu/) to learn about the experimental data collected from the chemists and provide insights on the direction of future experiments.
 On top of the traditional machine learning models, this repository is using meta-learning models such as MAML and PLATIPUS to predict the experimental outcomes more accurately.
 The use of this repository extends to the interpretability project and the recommendation system as well.

 ### Experimental Plan
 Currently, we are using "0057.perovskitedata_DRPFeatures_2020-07-02.csv" as the raw historical dataset.
 Within the dataset, **all the experiments of 16 amines with uniform distribution and at least one successful experiment are selected as historical data**.